Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 • If you’re looking for a low-carb alternative, zucchini is a great choice, while eggplant can be used to add a unique and meaty texture to your dishes.
 The advantage of using vegetables is that you can mix and match any vegetables that need to be used up.

 • By the way, I also added some carrots to use up before they spoiled.
 I know they are high in carbs, but I love the colour carrots add to this recipe.
-The chicken thighs and vegetables were tender and flavorful, making it a colourful dish on a cloudy day.
+The chicken thighs and vegetables were tender and flavourful, making it a colourful dish on a cloudy day.

 No tagine?
 No problem.

 • As shown below, this recipe is easy and doesn’t require a fancy tagine.
 You can use a heavy pot with a lid on the stove, and it’ll work fine.
 An Instant Pot or Pressure cooker should also work, but I have yet to experiment with those to give an exact cooking time.
-Do let me know if you try it though!
+Do let me know if you try it, though!

 Comfort food